maxiimilian/maxiimilian.github.io/content/blog/slurm_python_array.md

 ## Simple sequential for-loop with sbatch script

-Let's look at an example.
+Let's look at a sequential example first.
 Assume you have the following simple Python script, which processes a bunch of files.
 ```python
 ## process.py
 FILES = [